newExpand/github-autopr-cli/README.md

 > If you authenticate with the wrong account/organization, key features such as PR automation, review, and permission management may not work as expected.
 > **If you see a '404 not found' or 'Resource not accessible by integration' error after initialization and authentication, please make sure you selected the correct user/organization during GitHub App authentication.**

-> **Authentication Notice:**
+> **Authentication Guide:**
-When authenticating with GitHub (during init, auth, etc.), an "authentication code" and "authentication URL" will be shown in your terminal.
+> When authenticating with GitHub (OAuth, GitHub App):
+> 1. An 8-character authentication code (e.g., ABCD-1234) will be displayed in your terminal
+> 2. An authentication URL (https://github.com/login/device) will also be shown
-Copy the code from the terminal, open the provided URL (Device Flow authentication page) in your browser, and paste the code to complete authentication.
+> 3. Open the URL in your browser and enter the code displayed in your terminal
+> 4. Log in to your GitHub account and approve the permissions to complete authentication
+>
-If your browser does not open automatically, copy and paste the URL from the terminal into your browser manually.
+> 💡 **Tip**: If the browser doesn't open automatically, copy the URL from your terminal and paste it into your browser.

 > **Workflow:**
 >